pnmfonseca/obsidian-dbml-erd/README.md

 ## Fork notes

 This is a personal fork ([Pedro Fonseca](https://github.com/REPLACE_WITH_YOUR_USERNAME)) of the plugin above, currently used and tested privately.
-It is **not** the plugin published in Obsidian's community plugin list — installed side by side with the original it uses a different plugin ID (`dbml-erd-pacheco`) so the two don't collide.
+It is **not** the plugin published in Obsidian's community plugin list — installed side by side with the original it uses a different plugin ID (`dbml-erd-pfonseca`) so the two don't collide.

 Added on top of upstream: